Oral sex is generally a low risk activity. It is likely to be zero in most circumstances. This depends on these factors:

 - Oral hygiene of the person giving the oral sex?

-The mouth is generally very resistant to infection, but cuts or sores, or bleeding gums, can be an easy route for infection.
+The mouth is generally very resistant to infection.
+But cuts or sores, or bleeding gums, can be a way to catch HIV.

 Most cases reporting oral sex as a risk for HIV report mouth problems.
 Gum problems are common (perhaps in 10-50% of adults).
-If your gums bleed when you brush your teeth or floss this will be a route for HIV.
+If your gums bleed when you brush your teeth or floss this is a route for HIV.